int128/actions-tanpopo-bot/tasks/golangci-lint-v2/README.md

 ### 1. Update the dependencies

-Run `update.sh` in the task directory to update the version to v2.
+Run `update.sh` with bash in the task directory to update the version to v2.

 ### 2. Update the caller